WireGuard XMLRPC sync

 I could see it being more viable for remote access style setups than for site-to-site.

-#2 Updated by Christian McDonald about 1 month ago
+#2 Updated by Christian McDonald 4 months ago

 I've been really running wireguard through it's paces and I have some thoughts concerning this.